NaderNemati/Federated-Learning-Pipeline/README.md

 ###### Server-Side Operations (server.py):

 Defines the central server's responsibilities in aggregating model updates from clients using Secure Aggregation [Bonawitz et al. (2017).
 "Practical Secure Aggregation for Privacy-Preserving Machine Learning"](https://dl.acm.org/doi/10.1145/3133956.3133982), which ensures that sensitive client information remains private.
 The server also coordinates training sessions and aggregates parameters and evaluation metrics from clients.
+Therefore, **SecureAggregationFedAvg** is designed to secure aggregation instead of the default behavior.

 ###### Federated Learning Orchestration (main.py):